So what are holiday let mortgages?

 Holiday let earnings will vary.
 In peak months, your revenues could be higher than a buy-to-let income, but it is not guaranteed for months.
 So, the value a lender will loan you with a holiday let mortgage is based on an income forecast figure rather than a simple rental income projection.

 Your income will also be examined when assessing you for a holiday let mortgage.
-A lender will want to know you can cover the mortgage when the property is not occupied.
+A lender will want to know if you can cover the mortgage when the property is not occupied.

 The kind of property you buy will also influence your ability to get a holiday let mortgage.